juanmanuelarze/express-reactjs-docker/README.md

 Clone the project

-$ ./backend/npm install
+$ cd backend && npm install

-$ ./frontend/npm install
+$ cd frontend && npm install

 Asure you have docker runing in your local machine and execute the following command from the root of the project